aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 ![Notebook instance with 1x ENI](design/notebook-instance-vpc-no-internet-access.png)

+Please consult [11] for more information on ENI configuration and routing options.

 ## Limit internet ingress and egress
 When you configure the SageMaker Studio or SageMaker workload to use your private VPC without direct internet access option, the routing of internet inbound and outbound traffic is fully controlled by your VPC networking setup.

 If you want to provide internet access through your VPC, just add an internet gateway or NAT gateway (if you want to block the inbound connections) and the proper routing entries.
 The internet traffic flows through your VPC, and you can implement other security controls such as inline inspections with a firewall or internet proxy.

-You can use the **AWS Network Firewall** to implement URL, IP address, and domain-based inbound and outbound traffic filtering.
+You can use the [AWS Network Firewall](https://aws.amazon.com/network-firewall/) to implement URL, IP address, and domain-based stateful and stateless inbound and outbound traffic filtering.

 This solution demostrates the usage of the AWS Network Firewalls for domain names stateful filtering as a sample use case.